MireiaG/HandTrack/README.md

-# Vision HandLandmark

-In this document, the files of HandLandmark, of the category `Vision`, are described.

-## Hand detection & Landmarks - Class generation
+# Hand detection & Landmarks - Class generation

 The file `hand_tracker_MediaPipeModels.py`, detects both the hand box and the hand landmarks by using models from MediaPipe (see MediaPipe [here](https://google.github.io/mediapipe) ).
 Also, this file calls the code `non_maximum_suppression.py`